KallDozer/Project_Varns_Vazques_Weber/proposal/README.md

 A 2010 RAND study noted that traffic congestion is created by an imbalance in the supply of and demand for road space.
 This, coupled with the fact that we have limited options to build ourselves new roads that bypass these issues, is creating traffic jams in large cities on a scale never seen before.
 Autobahns located in Germany in 2017 experienced:

-+Traffic jams increased by 4 percent in 2017 or by 723,000 more than 2016.
++ Traffic jams increased by 4 percent in 2017 or by 723,000 more than 2016.

-+The length of the jams in 2017 totalled 1,448,000 kilometers (899,745 miles), a rise of 5 percent.
++ The length of the jams in 2017 totalled 1,448,000 kilometers (899,745 miles), a rise of 5 percent.

-+Road users were stuck in traffic for a total of 457,000 hours, a rise of 9 percent.
++ Road users were stuck in traffic for a total of 457,000 hours, a rise of 9 percent.

-+The worst months for traffic congestion in 2017 were May and September.
++ The worst months for traffic congestion in 2017 were May and September.

-+Thursdays were the worst day of the week with an average of 5,365 kilometers of jams.
++ Thursdays were the worst day of the week with an average of 5,365 kilometers of jams.

 ## Motivation: